-Our HIPAA clouds have security built into the core with AES 256 bit encryption that meets the NIST standard offered at the hardware level.
-This means strong technical protection without negatively impacting your application performance.
-We carry this dedication to encrypting all cloud data all the way to our offsite backup and recovery locations, so your data remains safe in-transit, at-rest, and in offsite backup storage.
+Our HIPAA clouds have security built into the core with AES 256-bit encryption that meets the NIST standard offered at the hardware level.
+However, this strong technical protection won't impact your application performance.
+We encrypt cloud data through every step to our offsite backup and recovery locations, so your data remains safe no matter where it is.
 Encryption, antivirus, and patch management are all defaults, but add any or all of our additional technical security protections like daily (human) log review, file integrity monitoring, and vulnerability scanning for the ultimate in secure hosting.

 Compliant HIPAA clouds you can trust

 As a Business Associate dedicated to protecting patient data, our staff are highly qualified, and we are audited independently against many compliance standards, including the OCR HIPAA Audit protocol.
 We sign Business Associate Agreements in a timely fashion and realize it is our responsibility to monitor and report any suspicious activity that might put patient data at risk.
 Come check out our dedication to security with an onsite visit to any one of our five Midwest data centers.
 Feel at easy knowing who's watching over your cloud.

 High-availability HIPAA clouds keep your ePHI accessible